Fire and rescue services

 Your insurer should have a 24-hour emergency number.

-The phone network is unreliable and limited outside of cities and large towns.
-Internet services are available but are very unreliable on mobile networks.
+The phone network is unreliable and very limited outside of cities and large towns.
+Internet services are available but are poor and do not cover most areas of the country.
+Internet services are very unreliable on mobile networks and internet connection is generally weak.

 Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.